Realank/WeatherMap/README.md

 >Show City Weather in Maps via Gaode Map SDK

-1. Request city weather in http://openweather.weather.com.cn
+1. Request city weather in Gaode

 2. Then, request city outline in map